 It was a brave step but not an easy one.
 His brother had been taken into care and my friend, who was over 18, would now need to face his father in court.
 In the meantime, he had nowhere to live and none of his stuff.
 He stayed on my sofa for the next three weeks.
 In that time he talked more openly about what he had gone through and his fears for what his actions would do to his family.
 I listened and tried to help in any way I could but I was still shocked that he had been going through this and I had never realised, in all the hours that I spent with him.

-My friend was lucky – he was brave enough to stand up to his father and get out of the abusive situation.
 His brother now lives with his grandparents.
-My friend’s gone through a lot of horrible stuff but mainly, he says he feels relief at having escaped and helped his brother.
+My friend’s gone through a lot of horrible stuff but mainly, he says he feels relief at having gotten support and helped his brother.
 Now I really listen and try to ask him how he’s feeling, how he’s getting on – is everything okay?

-I’d like to ask all of SpunOut’s readers to do the same for their friends – just because a friend seems to be okay, it doesn’t mean that they really are.
-If a friend has problems at home, ask them what exactly is going on and if they need help... you never know – it might be just the question they are waiting for.
+If you notice something similar with your friends or family, I'd ask you to do the same.
+Just because someone close to you seems to be okay, it doesn’t always mean that they really are.
+If someone has problems at home, ask them what exactly is going on and if they need help... you never know – it might be just the question they are waiting for.